jia1/jia1.github.io/content/posts/cra-env-vars.md

 Unfortunately, it took me a while to realise that this concept was also applicable to [create-react-app](https://create-react-app.dev/docs/adding-custom-environment-variables/).

-As a result, I spent some time wondering why my environment variables were not being replaced at build time.
-[I started to think it was because the environment variables were replaced during runtime](https://www.digitalocean.com/community/questions/environment-variables-not-working-for-static-site-on-digitalocean-app-platform).
+As a result, I spent some time wondering why my environment variables were not replaced at build time.
+[I started to think it was because they were replaced during runtime](https://www.digitalocean.com/community/questions/environment-variables-not-working-for-static-site-on-digitalocean-app-platform).
 I felt silly for believing in everything I read.

 My answer is currently under review by the DigitalOcean team.